-the Jagiellonian University in Kraków, Faculty of International and Political Studies (project coordinator),
+- The Jagiellonian University in Kraków, Faculty of International and Political Studies (project coordinator),

-the Matej Bel University in Banska Bystrica, Faculty of Political Science and International Relations,
+- The Matej Bel University in Banska Bystrica, Faculty of Political Science and International Relations,

-University of Pecs, Faculty of Humanities and
+- The University of Pecs, Faculty of Humanities and Social Sciences

-Masaryk University, Faculty of Social Science.
+- Masaryk University, Faculty of Social Science.

 VNDREAM has been generously supported by the International Visegrad Fund Standard Grant in 2012 and has been awarded the VUSG – Joint Degree Programmes Grant in June 2013 – the first grant of its kind awarded by the International Visegrad Fund.
 In implementing these grants, the VNDREAM consortium established the joint Master of Arts in International Relations: Europe in the Visegrad Perspective.

-The legal foundation for delivery of this joint programme was set up in the consortium agreement of 1 October 2012 and it was further amended by the consortium agreement of April 2013 establishing a joint procedure for delivery of a joint degree in international relations – Europe from the Visegrad perspective.
-The programme sets a new modality of academic cooperation in the Visegrad region based on idea of common education area.
-The unique scope and structure of the programme is a vanguard form of educational co-operation in the Visegrad region.
-It follows along the premises of the Bologna process establishing in Europe a common higher education area based on exchange of good practices in teaching methods, faculty and student mobility and recognition of professional qualifications.
-It is the first joint degree programme in social science in Visegrad region.
+The legal foundation for the delivery of this joint programme was set up in the consortium agreement of 1 October 2012 and it was further amended by the consortium agreement of April 2013 establishing a joint procedure for delivery of a joint degree in international relations – Europe from the Visegrad perspective.
+The programme sets a new modality of academic cooperation in the Visegrad region based on the idea of a common education area.
+The unique scope and structure of the programme is a vanguard form of educational cooperation in the Visegrad region.
+It follows along the premises of the Bologna process establishing in Europe a common higher education area based on the exchange of good practices in teaching methods, faculty and student mobility and recognition of professional qualifications.
+It is the first joint degree programme in social science in the Visegrad region.